Day 5 – Eurostar to Amsterdam; Scenic Rhine Highlights Boarding

 The day we arrived, despite being exhausted, we went for a walk in Zaandam, looking for the Inntel Hotel.
 Our butler Amel mentioned it looks like it was made out of legos, so we were curious.
 Sure enough, it looks like it was made of legos!

 The next morning we had to wake distressingly early to leave for our Walking Tour of Amsterdam.
-Had our ship not had to change ports from Amsterdam to Zaandam we wouldn’t have had to leave until made 45 minutes later.
+Had our ship not had to change ports from Amsterdam to Zaandam we wouldn’t have had to leave until maybe 45 minutes later.
 As it was, we had to get up by 7:00 am to get ready, have breakfast, and get on the bus by 8:15 for the drive back to Amsterdam.

 The tour guide was entertaining and informative, constantly reminding us to look both ways before crossing the street or we’d get run over by bicyclists.
 She made sure we understood that the bicycle paths were painted red to hide all the blood of the tourists who get hit by the bicyclists.